frzmohammadali/FuehrerscheinstelleAppointmentFinder/README.md

 	2. Run `$ dotnet run`

 ### Further notes
-If ou ever face issues or have suggestions for improvement, feel free to open an issue or create pull request.
+If you ever face issues or have suggestions for improvement, feel free to open an issue or create pull request.